MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/lumberjack.md

 (Use /map to find specific biomes).

-For more information, read the [Making Money Guide](https://democracycraft.net/threads/making-money.1410/).

-You can also explore job opportunities with DC Jobs: [Join the DC Jobs Discord Server](https://discord.gg/Q8rNjddjjh).
+You can also explore job opportunities with DC #employment channel: [DC Employment](https://discord.gg/democracy)

 ## Crafting Recipes